DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-05-changing-the-status-of-conditions.md

 ## An alternative route we ruled out

-We explored the following design at one point:
+We explored the following design:

+{% from "figure/macro.njk" import appFigure with context %}
-{{ appScreenshots({
+{{ appFigure({
-  hideContents: true,
-  items: [
-    {
+  image: {
-      text: "Alternative content for updating status",
-      img: { src: "update-status-alternative.png" }
+    file: "update-status-alternative.png"
   }
-  ]
 }) }}

-But, we ruled it out because:
+But we ruled it out because:

 - the options are inconsistent with the language we use everywhere else (‘Pending’, ‘Met’ and ‘Not met’)
 - the heading doesn't match the link that the user clicks to get here (‘Update status’)
-- the heading can be very long and hard to read based on the length of the condition
+- the heading can be very long and hard to read because of the length of the condition text

 ## Further research